pryv/example-apps-web/hf-data/tutorial.md

 Once data from the tracking task has been collected, the app is designed to allow the user to share his data with a third-party.

-The functions from the file [sharing.js](hf-data/js/sharing.js) enable the user to create a sharing that consists of a URL link with a Pryv apiEndpoint that displays the visualization from the tracking test.
+The functions from the file [sharing.js](hf-data/js/sharing.js) enable the user to create a sharing that consists of a URL link (with a Pryv API endpoint) that displays the visualization from the tracking test.

 In order to create a sharing, we add a listener to the *Create* button: